Mabonito/SDET_test/README.md

 * * *

-Both the server and Eclipse application have to run at simultaneously/parallel.
+### Both the server and Eclipse application have to run simultaneously/parallel.

-Docker compose has to be running before the tests are ran.
+**Docker compose has to be running before the tests are ran.**

 After having docker configured, there is only a command needed to start the application.